ShiqiaoZhou/ShiqiaoZhou.github.io/_pages/about.md

 ---

 <h2 style="font-weight: bolder">About me</h2>
 Greetings!
-I am a fresh graduate of Master of Computing in CECC at the [Australian National University](https://https://www.anu.edu.au/) in 2022, advised by [Dr. Melina Vidoni](https://melvidoni.rbind.io/#about).
+I am a first year Computer Science PhD student at [University of Birmingham](https://www.birmingham.ac.uk/), where I am co-supervised by [Prof. Shuo Wang](https://phd-shuowang.weebly.com/), Prof. Grant Wilson and Dr. Schoener Holger.
+Before that, I graduated from the [Australian National University](https://https://www.anu.edu.au/) with Master of Computing in 2022, advised by [Dr. Melina Vidoni](https://melvidoni.rbind.io/#about).
 I received my B.Eng. in Mechanical Engineering from the [Nanjing University of Science and Technology](https://english.njust.edu.cn/) in 2019, advised by Dr. Jun Han and Dr. Yi Ou.

 I am passionate about a wide range of topics in CS, including both method development and applications.
-My current focuses are on deep leaning methods, down stream NLP tasks, data science and Robotics.
-Please take a look at the "projects" page to learn more!
+My current focuses are on (1) machine learning topics, such as domain/model adaptation, transfer learning.
+(2) data stream topics, such as data uncertainty, online learning.
+(3) machine learning application in complex real-world data (e.g., time series, text, building, mechanical structure).

-<h2 style="font-weight: bolder">Current</h2>
+<h2 style="font-weight: bolder">Current Research Focus</h2>
-<i>Currently, I am looking for a machine learning/data science related Ph.D. position<i>.
+<i>(1) machine learning topics like domain/model adaptation and transfer learning.<i>.
+<i>(2) data stream topics, such as data uncertainty, online learning.<i>.
+<i>(3) machine learning application in complex real-world data.<i>.

 <!-- - Statistical ensemble representation of dynamic clusters and restructuring surfaces in catalytic conditions.